If you are in the market for a new computer for trading then you will see a lot of conflicting information.

 If your trading relies on having fast access to market data then you want to be looking for a fast CPU, single thread speed is key.

-Budget friendly but still highly responsive, our Charter PC (see below) configured with either of the 9th generation Intel i3 options will more than do the job for you.
+Budget friendly but still highly responsive, our Trader PC (see below) configured with an Intel 12th generation i3 or i5 will more than do the job for you.

 For these workloads they will outperform computers offered by some other companies priced at 2 - 3 times the price!

-If only the best is good enough then look at our Trader PC (see below) with the i7 or i9 CPU option, there is nothing faster on the market right now.
+If only the best is good enough then look at our Trader Pro PC (see below) with either the Intel 12th generation, or any of the AMD CPU options, there is nothing faster on the market right now.

-If you run a few platforms at once, make use of a lot of Expert Advisors / Indicators, or do some backtesting analysis then our Trader PC is going to help with that workload better.
+If you run a few platforms at once, make use of a lot of Expert Advisors / Indicators, or do some backtesting analysis then our Trader PC is still highly capable, upgrades to the CPU & RAM or going for the Trader Pro PC is going to help with that workload better.

-Here you want a fast single thread speed and high core count CPU, so going for the i7 / i9 in the Trader PC will definitely be of benefit to you.
+Here you want a fast single thread speed and high core count CPU, so going for the Intel 12th gen i5's and above is a good option in the Trader Pro PC.
+The higher end AMD options are also worth looking at for power users.

-In terms of RAM we would generally recommend pairing these processors with at least 16GB if not 32GB of RAM to ensure you don't run into a bottleneck here.
+In terms of RAM we would generally recommend pairing these processors with 32GB or more of RAM to ensure you don't run into a bottleneck here.